kannik-k/flightSystem/README.md

 7. First Class is priced at 1.5 times the base fare.
 8. Business Class is priced at 1.2 times the base fare.
 9. Economy Class is the base fare
+10. One person can book up to 6 seats
-10. Booked seats are random and are generated every time a client selects a flight.
+11. Booked seats are random and are generated every time a client selects a flight.